GBSL-Informatik/teaching-api/README.md

 ## Troubleshooting

+> [!Caution]
-#### Authentication Error: When your API can not authenticate requests
+> Authentication Error: When your API can not authenticate requests
-  - set the debug level in authConfig to 'info' and check the logs
+>  - set the debug level in authConfig to 'info' and check the logs
-  - when it is a 401 error and the issue is about `Strategy.prototype.jwtVerify can not verify the token`, ensure to set `"requestedAccessTokenVersion": 2` in the API manifest (!! not in the APP manifest, there it shall be `null` !!)
+>  - when it is a 401 error and the issue is about `Strategy.prototype.jwtVerify can not verify the token`, ensure to set `"requestedAccessTokenVersion": 2` in the API manifest (!! **not** in the Frontend's manifest, there it must still be `null` !!)